icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [Mobroute](http://sr.ht/~mil/mobroute) - Mobroute is a general purpose FOSS public transportation router (e.g. trip planner) Go library and CLI that works by directly ingesting timetable (GTFS) data from transit agencies themselves (sourced from the [Mobility Database](https://database.mobilitydata.org/)).
 It can be used to quickly run & test routing requests based on GTFS data on your device (via its CLI) or it can be embedded as a library to add GTFS routing to existing navigation apps.
 - [MOTIS](https://github.com/motis-project/motis) - Multi Objective Travel Information System, written in C++ and Java.
 Can consume schedule timetables in the GTFS or HAFAS format as well as real time information in the GTFS-RT (and RISML, a propriatary format at Deutsche Bahn) as input data.
 For pedestrian routing (handled by Per Pedes Routing) and car routing (handled by OSRM) OpenStreetMap data is used.
 - [Navitia](https://github.com/hove-io/navitia) is the opensource engine behind the [Navitia.io](http://www.navitia.io/) live API.
-- [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use [REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html).
+- [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use REST API.
 - [OpenTripPlanner](http://www.opentripplanner.org/) - An open source platform for multi-modal and multi-agency journey planning, as well as returning information about a multi-modal graph (using data sources such as GTFS and [OpenStreetMap](http://www.openstreetmap.org/)).
 - [pyBikes](https://github.com/eskerda/pybikes) - Software powering [CityBikes](http://api.citybik.es) for worldwide bikeshare system info
 - [Simple Transit Api](https://github.com/ioTransit/simple-transit-api) - A simple way to get started with a GTFS api in Golang.
 - [TransitClock](https://thetransitclock.github.io/) - Java application that can consume raw vehicle positions and generate prediction times in formats such as GTFS-realtime.
 Formerly known as "Transitime".
-- [TransiCast](https://www.transicast.com/) - Provides public transportation data for North America in a single, integrated call and response format.
-The data is provided in stream-parsable XML and JSON formats.
-Open-source on [Google Code](https://code.google.com/archive/p/rasa/).
-Hosted version at www.transitcast.com [requires payment](http://www.transicast.com/coststructure.html).
+- [Transitous](https://transitous.org) - Community-run free and open public transport routing service.

 ### Agency Tools